nebula-plugins/gradle-dependency-lock-plugin/README.md

 Allows the user to override the configured lockFile name via the command line.
 It will expect to find these files in the project directories.

     ./gradlew -PdependencyLock.lockFile=<filename> <tasks>

+*dependencyLock.globalLockFile*

+Allows the user to override the configured globalLockFile name via the command line.
+It will expect to find this file in the root project directory (where the settings.gradle lives)

+    ./gradlew -PdependencyLock.globalLockFile=<filename> <tasks>

 *dependencyLock.ignore*